denissimon/SwiftEvents/README.md

 - [x] Ability to observe properties in any class or struct

-- [ ] Easier to test, maintain and debug
+- [x] Easier to debug and test, since there is no dependency on UIKit

 Installation
 ------------